ArsenalGunners/MVMDD/README.md

 To study the impact of image distortion on multi-view augmented reality system, we create the Multi-View Multi-Distortion image dataset (MVMDD).
 The dataset includes a pristine image set (i.e., clear images without distortion) and an augmented distortion image set.
 The detailed information of the collected MVMDD dataset is presented below.

 ### 1.1 Pristine image set
-The pristine images are collected using a commodity Nokia 7.1 smartphone. **Six categories** of everyday objects are considered, *cup, phone, bottle, book, bag, and pen*.
+The pristine images are collected using a commodity Nokia 7.1 smartphone.
+The resolution of the original image is 3024x4032.
+The data are collected under **two different background complexity** (i.e., a clear white table background and a noisy background containing other non-target objects).
+Six categories of everyday objects are considered under each background complexity, *cup, phone, bottle, book, bag, and pen*.
 Each category has **six instances**.
-For each instance, images are taken from **six different views** (i.e., six different angles with a 60 degree angle difference between any two adjacent views), **two different background complexity levels** (i.e., a clear white table background and a noisy background containing other non-target objects), and **three distances**.
-The resolution of the image is 3024x4032.
+For each instance, images are taken from **six different views** (i.e., six different angles with a 60 degree angle difference between any two adjacent views) and **three distances**.
 The details are summarized in the table below:

  |  |  |
  | --- | :---: |